Combat Logistics Battalion 8: History

 Two months after its 2009 deployment to Afghanistan, CLB 8 was deployed in support of Operation Unified Response.
 This mission was a humanitarian operation that provided relief to the Haitian people after the devastating 2010 earthquake.

 Four months after returning from its third Afghan mission, CLB 8 was deactivated aboard Marine Corps Base Camp Lejeune, North Carolina.
 The colors were furled on November 7, 2013.
 Just shy of two years from its deactivation date, CLB 8's colors flew again when, on October 1, 2015, the battalion was reactivated and assigned to Combat Logistics Regiment 2.
 Since reactivation, CLB 8 has deployed twice in support of the Special Purpose MAGTF Crisis Response Africa and the Marine Rotational Force – Europe, and has provided the II MEF with crucial logistics support.

+In October 2022, CLB-8 was assigned as the “experimental battalion”, testing new equipment and personnel structures in accordance with USMC Force Design 2030.

+Throughout 2023-2024, CLB-8 continues numerous experimental initiatives including bridging, watercraft, manned and autonomous ground vehicles, and UAVs.

+Summer 2023, CLB-8 deployed to Colombia, Honduras, and aboard the USS New York during UNITAS exercise in SOUTHCOM; exercising numerous experimental equipment and task organized detachments.

+In 2024, CLB-8 was announced as the Marine Corps Large Logistics Unit of the Year, per MARADMIN 023-24.

+During 2024 CLB-8 executed two overseas deployments in support of Marine Rotational Force - Europe, (MRF-E) executing operations in Norway, Sweden, and Finland.

+2025 the unit completed an ITX, service level training in 29 Palms, CA.